pooltogether/pooltogether-pool-contracts/README.md

   - Track missing interest per user.
   - When user attempts to transfer or withdraw tokens, add a check to see if they've covered their interest.
   - if the user has not covered their interest, convert the tickets to timelocked sponsorship.

+## Participation

+How do we measure how much each user has contributed?
+We could measure how long they've had assets in the system.

+Participation is minted when they need it?